codepath/android_guides/Google-Cloud-Messaging.md

 ## Step 2: Setup Android Client

-**Note**: If you need to upgrade your existing GCM libraries to FCM, see [these instructions](https://developers.google.com/cloud-messaging/android/android-migrate-fcm#update_your_instanceidlistenerservice).
+**Note**: If you need to upgrade your existing FCM libraries to FCM, see [these instructions](https://developers.google.com/cloud-messaging/android/android-migrate-fcm#update_your_instanceidlistenerservice).
 The instructions below have been updated to reflect the depedencies on the FCM package.

 ### Download Google Play Services